 Realm of The Diggle Gods

-The first DLC for Dungeons of Dredmor, "Realm of the Diggle Gods", was released on Steam on December 14, 2011 for $2.99.
-The game adds an optional "Realm of the Diggle Gods" setting when configuring a new game, adding five new unique levels (Deeper Dungeon, Stygian Dojo, The Mechanarium, Underground Forest, and The Ossuary, each with their own unique environments and special rooms) beneath the final level (moving Lord Dredmor down to The Ossuary).
+The first DLC for Dungeons of Dredmor, "Realm of the Diggle Gods" was released on Steam on December 14, 2011 for $2.99.
+The game adds an optional "Realm of the Diggle Gods" setting when configuring a new game, adding five new unique levels (Deeper Dungeon, Stygian Dojo, The Mechanarium, Underground Forest, and The Ossuary, each with their own unique environments and special rooms) to the bottom of the dungeon, with Lord Dredmor now residing in The Ossuary.

-Occasionally, these levels may contain shrines to the various Diggle Gods (that diggles apparently worship), each of which may grant a permanent blessing to the hero if he/she prays to it.
+Occasionally, these levels may contain shrines to the various Diggle Gods, each of which may grant a permanent blessing to the hero if he/she prays to it.
 Only one blessing is applied at a time, and praying to another shrine removes the previous blessing.

 Diggle God of War - Grants +7 to both Burliness and Caddishness, as well as +10 to Melee Power and +8 to Armour Absorption.
 In addition, melee attacks have a 1/3 chance of applying Fleshbore onto that target and being hit by enemies has a 1/3 chance of the player gaining Monstrous Rage.